-I’ve seen photo’s of a packed beach at Cathedral Cove before, but since it was now late Summer, we were lucky to only find a couple of tourists wandering around.
+Earlier, I saw photo’s of a packed beach at Cathedral Cove before, but since it was now late summer, we were lucky to only find a couple of tourists wandering around.

 The small beach at Cathedral Cove

-We’ve walked around on the beach and took some photo’s.
-There were also a group of people coming onto the beach with their kayaks – this must be a nice way of exploring Cathedral Cove.
+While we took a gentle stroll on the beach, a group of people arrived with their kayaks – this must be a nice way of exploring Cathedral Cove.

 Me and Berto on the beach at Cathedral Cove

 Hot Water Beach is just 10 minutes-drive from Cathedral Cove.
-We’ve explored the surrounding areas a bit more, before booked into our cabin at the Hot Water Beach TOP 10 Holiday Park … we’ve decided to give the tent a rest 😃.
+At first, we explored the surrounding areas a bit more and then checked into our cabin at the Hot Water Beach TOP 10 Holiday Park … we decided to give the tent a rest 😃.